thecartercenter/nemo-docs/content/formsoverall/formsoverall.rst

 Grids
 ~~~~~

-Groups can be used to create grids, an example of which is shown below.
+Groups can be used to create grids in ODK Collect, example:

 .. figure:: Screenshot_2016-03-15-10-23-18.png
    :alt: Screenshot\_2016-03-15-10-23-18